 Mix seasoned rice vinegar with the cooked sushi rice or use pre-made instant pot rice.

 Step 2- Make the rolls

 Using a bamboo sheet, place a single layer of nori on top.
-Add the rice and spread out horizontally on one side.
+Add the rice and spread it out horizontally on one side.
 Add your cucumber, avocado, and imitation crab sticks.
 If using sauces, drizzle them here.
 Roll the mat and press down to shape it firmly.